 For more information please email Philip.Morris@birmingham-rep.co.uk

 Discover a range of playwrights, styles and periods with our fun, informal Play-Reading Group.
+It's competely FREE to join, refreshments will be provided and there's no need to book so come along and join us.

 Come along to one of our Play In A Day sessions happening all over the city to learn about the art of play writing and have a go yourself.
 These sessions are free and open to anybody aged 18 or more in the West Midlands.